-Our mission is to provide equal access to information and knowledge so that people of all ages may seek education, social and cultural growth.The Newark Public Library encourages the free flow of ideas so that citizens may make informed choices about their personal lives, activities, and government.
-By means of collection and organization of materials, and programs of interest, the Newark Public Library seeks to educate, inform, enrich and entertain the citizens of the Newark Community.The Library serves all people without regard for age, sex, religious or ethnic background, political affiliation, educational ability or economic status.
+Our mission is to provide equal access to information, knowledge and experiences so that people of all ages may seek education, social and cultural growth.The Newark Public Library encourages the free flow of ideas so that citizens may make informed choices about their personal lives, activities, and government.

 The Newark Public Library was first chartered in 1897 with the help of Reverend Charles W. Tomlinson.
 However, it was Henry C. Rew who presented his family’s homestead site at the corner of Mason and High Streets for the library’s location.